Cumulativerse/js-app-template/README.md

 - `npm run mobile:dev:android`

+You may need to update webview version of emulator (e.g. updating chrome)

 ## Structure

 Git lfs can be used for storing binary files by initializing it and uncommenting `.gitattributes`.
 VS Code is used for development.
 Prettier is used for auto code formatting with Prettier VS Code extension.